 You also don’t have to worry about addressing customer grievances, returns and refunds because Amazon handles that too.
 However, you need to consider whether the ensuing cost is going to take away significant portions of your revenue.
 This varies depending on how successful your business is.

 Setting up your own private product label and selling under your personal brand is no longer as complicated as it once used to be.
-The rapid growth of ecommerce sites have empowered all sorts of business owners from every sphere of life to sell better and bigger.
-Building a brand on Amazon merely takes some good research skills, an open mind, a good negotiation strategy and the right mindset.
+The rapid growth of e-commerce sites has empowered all types of business owners from every sphere of life to sell better and bigger.
+Building a brand on Amazon merely takes some good research skills, an open mind, a good negotiation strategy, and the right mindset.